thedarkjester/SolidityGasSamples/README.md

 # Inheritence and Overrides

-# Cleaning up date to save gas
+# Cleaning up data to save gas

 # Other storage concerns with Events